eth-cscs/stackinator/readme.md

 1. *bootstrap*: A bootstrap gcc compiler is built using the system compiler (currently gcc 4.7.5).
     * `gcc:specs`: single spec of the form `gcc@version`.
     * The selected version should have full support for the target architecture in order to build optimised gcc toolchains in step 2.
-2. *gcc*: The boostrap compiler is then used to build the gcc version(s) provided by the stack.
+2. *gcc*: The bootstrap compiler is then used to build the gcc version(s) provided by the stack.
     * `gcc:specs`: A list of _at least one_ specs of the form `gcc@version`.
 3. *llvm*: (optional) The nvhpc and/or llvm toolchains are build using one of the gcc toolchains installed in step 2.
     * `llvm:specs`: a list of specs of the form `nvhpc@version` or `llvm@version`.